claottoni/Peterborough-dental-calculus/README.md

 done
 ```
 Then, we ran Bracken to obtain actual quantification data, as described in the manual of the program.
 We first built the Bracken database, and then ran the samples.
 We used a read length of 65 bp and a threshold of 50 reads.
+Modern metagenome data were run with read lentgh of 90 bp.
 ```bash
 KRAKEN_DB=customkraken2_50Gb_2020
 THREADS=16